galaxyproject/training-material/topics/variant-analysis/tutorials/beaconise-1000hg/tutorial.md

 > ```bash
 > docker-compose up -d
 > ```
+> This will create an empty MongoDB server where we can add the Beacon database or any additional databases.
+>
-> 11. Check the created docker containers and test if your docker container is running
+> 11. Check the created docker containers and test if the created docker container is running
 > ```bash
 > docker ps
 > ```
-> This will give you a massage similar to this
+> This will generate a message similar to the text below
 > ```
 > CONTAINER ID   IMAGE           COMMAND                  CREATED       STATUS                         PORTS                                           NAMES
 > 96d7886f9cdb   mongo:3.6       "docker-entrypoint.s…"   5 weeks ago   Up 5 weeks                     27017/tcp                                       mongo-init_mongo-init_1
 > 1bb520888fbf   mongo:3.6       "docker-entrypoint.s…"   5 weeks ago   Up 5 weeks                     0.0.0.0:27017->27017/tcp, :::27017->27017/tcp   mongo-init_mongo-client_1
 > a148fb3db385   mongo-express   "/sbin/tini -- /dock…"   5 weeks ago   Restarting (1) 9 seconds ago                                                   mongo-init_mongo-express_1
 > ```
-> 12. Test your docker to see if it is running by using `$docker exec` command
+> 12. Test docker to see if it is running by using `$docker exec` command
 > ```bash
 > docker exec -it <mongo-client> bash #If the docker image for the Mongo was installed with a different name, Change the name in <mongo-client>
 > ```
-> This will take you into the docker container.
-You can exit that by prising `ctrl + d` from your keyboard.
+> This will take lunsh the docker container.
+Use `ctrl + d` to quit.
-> This will create an empty MongoDB server where we can add the Beacon database or any additional databases.
+>
 {: .hands_on}

 > <comment-title>Create B2RI V2 Beacon Protocole</comment-title>
-> - Clone to the [beacon2-ri-tools-v2](https://github.com/EGA-archive/beacon2-ri-tools-v2) GitHub repository and follow the instructions to build the beacon protocols
-> - , and use additional tools needed for preprocessing the data and metadata {: .comment}
+> Clone to the [beacon2-ri-tools-v2](https://github.com/EGA-archive/beacon2-ri-tools-v2) GitHub repository and follow the instructions to build the beacon protocols, and use additional tools needed for preprocessing the data and metadata
+{: .comment}